Gender-affirming surgery: 20th century

 In the US in 1917, Alan L. Hart, an American tuberculosis specialist, became one of the first trans men to undergo hysterectomy and gonadectomy as treatment of what is now called gender dysphoria.

 Dora Richter is the first known trans woman to undergo complete male-to-female genital surgery.
 She was one of several transgender people in the care of sexologist Magnus Hirschfeld at Berlin's Institute for Sexual Research.
 In 1922, Richter underwent orchiectomy.
 In early 1931, a penectomy, followed in June by vaginoplasty.
-Richter is presumed to have died in May 1933, when Nazis attacked the institute and destroyed its records, but her exact fate is not known.

-Between 1930 and 1931, Lili Elbe underwent four sex reassignment surgeries, including orchiectomy, an ovarian transplant, and penectomy.
+In 1930-1931, Lili Elbe underwent four sex reassignment surgeries, including orchiectomy, an ovarian transplant, and penectomy.
 In June 1931, she underwent her fourth surgery, including an experimental uterine transplant and vaginoplasty, which she hoped would allow her to give birth.
 However, her body rejected the transplanted uterus, and she died of post-operative complications in September, at age 48.

-A previous SRS patient was Magnus Hirschfeld's housekeeper, but their name has not been discovered.
+A previous sex reassignment surgery patient was Magnus Hirschfeld's housekeeper, but their name has not been discovered.

 Elmer Belt may have been the first U.S. surgeon to perform gender affirmation surgery, in about 1950.

-In 1951, Harold Gillies, a plastic surgeon active in World War II, worked to develop the first technique for female-to-male SRS, producing a technique that has become a modern standard, called phalloplasty.
+In 1951, Harold Gillies, a plastic surgeon active in World War II, worked to develop the first technique for female-to-male gender-affirming surgery, producing a technique that has become a modern standard, called phalloplasty.
 Phalloplasty is a cosmetic procedure that produces a visual penis out of grafted tissue from the patient.

+In 1971, Roberto Farina performed Brazil's first male-to-female gender-affirming surgery.

+In 1984, Jalma Jurado developed a new surgical technique, which he used in surgeries for more than 500 trans women in Brazil and from around the world.

 Following phalloplasty, in 1999, the procedure for metoidioplasty was developed for female-to-male surgical transition by the doctors Lebovic and Laub.
 Considered a variant of phalloplasty, metoidioplasty works to create a penis out of the patient's present clitoris.
 This allows the patient to have a sensation-perceiving penis head.
 Metoidioplasty may be used in conjunction with phalloplasty to produce a larger, more "cis-appearing" penis in multiple stages.

 21st century

 On 12 June 2003, the European Court of Human Rights ruled in favor of Carola van Kück, a German trans woman whose insurance company denied her reimbursement for sex reassignment surgery as well as hormone replacement therapy.
 The legal arguments related to the Article 6 of the European Convention on Human Rights as well as the Article 8.
-This affair is referred to as van Kück vs Germany.
+This affair is called van Kück vs Germany.

 In 2011, Christiane Völling won the first successful case brought by an intersex person against a surgeon for non-consensual surgical intervention described by the International Commission of Jurists as "an example of an individual who was subjected to sex reassignment surgery without full knowledge or consent".